wilsonmar/wilsonmar.github.io/_posts/2022-01-16-aws-cognito.md

 High-level short summary of Cognito: <a target="_blank" href="https://cloudacademy.com/course/using-amazon-cognito-manage-authentication-authorization-mobile-web-apps-1560/cognito-lecture-one/?context_resource=lp&context_id=241">VIDEO course: "Using Amazon Cognito to Manage Authentication & Authorization to your Mobile and Web Apps"</a>

+{% include whatever.html %}

-PROTIP: This blog presents configuration using both the AWS GUI Management Console and Terraform coding to provide repeatability and ease of reconfiguration (moving from test to prod on several regions).
+PROTIP: This article presents configurations using both the AWS GUI Management Console and Terraform coding to provide repeatability and ease of reconfiguration (moving from test to prod on several regions).

 The <a target="_blank" href="https://docs.aws.amazon.com/cognito/?id=docs_gateway">Amazon Cognito Documentation menu</a> lists 3 products: